Biyahe ni Drew

 The series is streaming online on YouTube.

 Premise

 Drew Arellano shows viewers that with a limited budget, people could have a vacation in the Philippines and abroad for a couple of days.

-Production
+Overview

 The production was halted in March 2020 due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on November 13, 2020.
+In February 2021, GMA News TV was rebranded as GTV, with the show being carried over.
+The show premiered on GMA Network on August 3, 2024 on the network's Sabado Star Power sa Hapon line up.

+Ratings

+According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the first episode of Biyahe ni Drew on GMA Network, earned a 5.5% rating.